01292 478 888

 Lisa often works hand in hand with our medical herbalist Pamela Spence to look at what hormonal issues may underpin hair changes and whether there are medical conditions that need treatment – either by herbal medicine if appropriate, or by referral to your GP.

-If you feel that hair loss or thinning hair is getting you down, please get in touch to book an appointment with Lisa who will be happy to talk things through with you.
+If you feel that hair loss or thinning hair is getting you down, please get in touch to speak to Lisa for an initial chat.
+Please note that consultations take place at Lisa’s salon in Kilmarnock.

 What’s involved in a hair analysis consultation?